awsdocs/aws-javascript-developer-guide-v2/doc_source/using-lambda-ddb-setup.md

    Change *TABLE\_NAME* to the name of the table you created previously\.

-1. Save the edits, and then close the file\.
+1. Save and close the file\.

 1. At the command line, type the following\.